chrisbroski/polymath/notes2.md

 Static code analysis is a great tool, but it is also a list of the failings of a language.
 Can we write a syntax that makes common types of linter warnings irrelevant?

+Yes, by baking the linter into the complier: until the code is strictly formatted it will not compile.

 ### Reducing Verbosity

 Eliminate structural code.
 The code should say what it is trying to accomplish, not leak through how the compiler thinks.
 Short and abbreviated terms for the core operators are fine, as long as they are understandable (even to a beginner.)